 · Heard that the fair board had elected a president, vice president • Found out that the state hadn't and secretary/treasurer.
-Story to times on the maps contractors did a few changes to the addresses every for the county, and the addresses were still mailed out wrong.
+Story to come.

 · Suggested that the emergency management director and health administrator talk with members of the township boards about an upcoming survey to find out special needs of people in the county in case of an emergency.
 Story to come.